-- 100 years ago, Kodak fiends were roaming the country taking pictures without permission, considered an invasion of privacy and pursued legal recourse to prevent this activity.
+- 100 years ago, Kodak “fiends” were roaming the country taking pictures without permission, considered an invasion of privacy by many and legal actions were even pursued to prevent this activity.

 - “Where a calculator on the ENIAC is equipped with 18,000 vacuum tubes and weighs 30 tons, computers in the future may have only 1,000 vacuum tubes and weigh only 1.5 tons.”
 Popular Mechanics, 1946.